yanruchen/TMDb/README.md

 <br/>

 <p>
-  I have explored two questions:
+  I have explored three questions:
   <ul>
     <li> Does budget relate to vote average of the movie? </li>
     <li> What percent of the movie made no revenue? </li>
+    <li> Does the average revenue increase over time? </li>
   </ul>

 </p>